-1 DISCLAIMER
+DISCLAIMER

-- 2 Certain commercial entities, equipment, products, or materials may be identified by name or company - 3 logo or other insignia in order to acknowledge their participation in this collaboration or to describe an - 4 experimental procedure or concept adequately.
-Such identification is not intended to imply special - 5 status or relationship with NIST or recommendation or endorsement by NIST or NCCoE; neither is it - 6 intended to imply that the entities, equipment, products, or materials are necessarily the best available - 7 for the purpose.
+Certain commercial entities, equipment, products, or materials may be identified by name or company logo or other insignia in order to acknowledge their participation in this collaboration or to describe an experimental procedure or concept adequately.
+Such identification is not intended to imply special status or relationship with NIST or recommendation or endorsement by NIST or NCCOE; neither is it intended to imply that the entities, equipment, products, or materials are necessarily the best available for the purpose.

-8 National Institute of Standards and Technology Special Publication 1800-30B, Natl.
+National Institute of Standards and Technology Special Publication 1800-30B, Natl.
 Inst.
 Stand.
 Technol.

-9 Spec.
+Spec.
 Publ.
-1800-30B, 214 pages, (May 2021), CODEN: NSPUE2
+1800-30B, 202 pages, (February 2022), CODEN: NSPUE2

-10 FEEDBACK
+FEEDBACK

-- 11 You can improve this guide by contributing feedback.
-As you review and adopt this solution for your - 12 own organization, we ask you and your colleagues to share your experience and advice with us. - 13 Comments on this publication may be submitted to: hit\nccoe@nist.gov. - 14 Public comment period: May 6, 2021 through June 7, 2021 - 15 As a private-public partnership, we are always seeking feedback on our practice guides.
-We are - 16 particularly interested in seeing how businesses apply NCCoE reference designs in the real world.
-If you - 17 have implemented the reference design, or have questions about applying it in your environment, - 18 please email us at hit\nccoe@nist.gov. - 19 All comments are subject to release under the Freedom of Information Act.
+As a private-public partnership, we are always seeking feedback on our practice guides.
+We are particularly interested in seeing how businesses apply NCCoE reference designs in the real world.
+If you have implemented the reference design, or have questions about applying it in your environment, please email us at hit nccoe@nist.gov.

-20 National Cybersecurity Center of Excellence

-21 National Institute of Standards and Technology

-22 100 Bureau Drive

-23 Mailstop 2002

-24 Gaithersburg, MD 20899

-25 Email: nccoe@nist.gov

-26 NATIONAL CYBERSECURITY CENTER OF EXCELLENCE
+All comments are subject to release under the Freedom of Information Act.

-27 The National Cybersecurity Center of Excellence (NCCoE), a part of the National Institute of Standards and Technology (NIST), is a collaborative hub where industry organizations, government agencies, and academic institutions work together to address businesses' most pressing cybersecurity issues.
-This
+National Cybersecurity Center of Excellence National Institute of Standards and Technology 100 Bureau Drive Mailstop 2002 Gaithersburg, MD 20899 Email: nccoe@nist.gov

+NATIONAL CYBERSECURITY CENTER OF EXCELLENCE

-- 30 public-private partnership enables the creation of practical cybersecurity solutions for specific - industries, as well as for broad, cross-sector technology challenges.
-Through consortia under - 32 Cooperative Research and Development Agreements (CRADAs), including technology partners-from - 33 Fortune 50 market leaders to smaller companies specializing in information technology security-the - 34 NCCoE applies standards and best practices to develop modular, adaptable example cybersecurity - 35 solutions using commercially available technology.
-The NCCoE documents these example solutions in - 36 the NIST Special Publication 1800 series, which maps capabilities to the NIST Cybersecurity Framework - 37 and details the steps needed for another entity to re-create the example solution.
-The NCCoE was - established in 2012 by NIST in partnership with the State of Maryland and Montgomery County, - 39 Maryland.
+The National Cybersecurity Center of Excellence (NCCoE), a part of the National Institute of Standards and Technology (NIST), is a collaborative hub where industry organizations, government agencies, and academic institutions work together to address businesses' most pressing cybersecurity issues.
+This public-private partnership enables the creation of practical cybersecurity solutions for specific industries, as well as for broad, cross-sector technology challenges.
+Through consortia under Cooperative Research and Development Agreements (CRADAs), including technology partners-from Fortune 50 market leaders to smaller companies specializing in information technology security-the NCCoE applies standards and best practices to develop modular, adaptable example cybersecurity solutions using commercially available technology.
+The NCCoE documents these example solutions in the NIST Special Publication 1800 series, which maps capabilities to the NIST Cybersecurity Framework and details the steps needed for another entity to re-create the example solution.
+The NCCoE was established in 2012 by NIST in partnership with the State of Maryland and Montgomery County, Maryland.